 Someone who is speaking into their phone is likely going to search for more than one or two words.
 This is great for you as a small business or blog owner because it means less competition if you start using long-tail keyword phrases in your content.

-For instance, if you are selling ‘Homemade dog biscuits’ in your Shopify store then accept that you may never rank first in Google for “dog treats”.
+For instance, if you are selling Pet Food in your Shopify store then accept that you may never rank first in Google for “dog food”.
 That short keyword produces 829,000,000 results at the time of this posting.
 That’s way too much competition!

 You need to specify throughout your product description that you are selling “gourmet gluten free dog biscuits”, which produces significantly lower numbers.

-Someone voice searching for your doggie treats is more likely to visit your site and make a purchase.
+Someone voice searching for homemade dog food is more likely to visit your site and make a purchase.
 They know exactly what they are looking for and are prepared to pay.

 With so little competition, it now costs less to target that long-tail keyword phrase in paid search campaigns through Google.

 The benefits of voice optimization are starting to pay off quite nicely.

 When you speak, you are likely to use sensory language more often than if you were to simply type.
 People speak faster than they type so will not omit how they are viewing the world or what’s in their head.